GasimovT/GasimovT/README.md

 <h2> Previous Projects </h2>
 <h3> Web Developer, IS Development & Implementation Capstone, JMU </h3>

 *   <i> Served as Web Developer in a team of eight to develop a user-friendly Web-based Application for text analysis software

+*   <i> Utilized Microsoft SQL Server as the database and .Net as the application layer for the software interface (using C#)

-*   <i> Responsibilities included: Front-end & Back-end development; establishing link and running application through Elastic Beanstalk-AWS; and helped Client Liaison to gather functional & non-functional requirements and to establish send & receive data functionality from client's software using REST API
+*   <i> Responsibilities included: Front-end & Back-end Development; setting up an environment and deploying an application to AWS; assisting Client Liaison to gather functional & nonfunctional requirements; establishing send & receive data functionality from client’s software using REST API

 *   <i> Successfully applied Agile development methodology: Scrum practices throughout the project

-<h3> Consultant, System & Analysis Design, JMU </h3>
+<h3> Business Analyst, System & Analysis Design, JMU </h3>

-*   <i> Served as Consultant in a team of six to create system proposal for the development of a new system for a pet care company
+*   <i> Created a system proposal as a part of a team for the development of a new system for a pet care company

 *   <i> Gathered user requirements by interviewing the client to obtain a better understanding of the current system

-*   <i> Proposed a business process for a pet care company, allowing the company to earn additional 25% revenue over the next five years
+*   <i> Proposed a new business process, allowing the company to earn additional 25% revenue and reduction in staff with a $52,000 cost saving over the next five years

 *   <i> Created consultant-grade functional and structural UML models using MS Visio and Gliffy